Istiaque-verse/Course-Mangement-System/README.md

 INSERT INTO users (username, password, first_name, last_name, email, role) VALUES ('student1', 'student123', 'Alice', 'Smith', 'student1@example.com', 'STUDENT');

-text

-If you already have an SQL dump, mention it here (e.g. `db/schema.sql`) and instruct users to import it.

 4. **Configure DB connection**